deis/workflow/src/installing-deis/quickstart.md

 # Quick Start

-These steps will help you provision a Deis cluster.
+These steps will help you install and configure Deis Workflow on a Kubernetes cluster.

 ## Check System Requirements